kaimibk/RL2048/README.md

 Assuming you have docker-compose installed:
 1. Stand up the container stack using `docker-compose up`.
 If this works, the Ray webservices and Tensorboard should be active.
 2. In another terminal, run `docker-compose exec ray-rllib python gym_env/train.py` to start the training process.
+Alternatively, to test rendering run `docker-compose exec ray-rllib python gym_env/basic.py` to visualize random actions.
 3. When you are done, use `ctrl+c` to stop the process (both the training and stack).
 And use `docker-compose down` to spin down the project containers.

 Additionally, visit the web services described below to monitor the training process.